 Latching and mounting:

 This panic bar is equipped with Allen key dogging.
-Dogging is a method of leaving the panic exit bar unlatched for free entry to through the door.
+Dogging is a method of leaving the panic exit bar unlatched for free entry through the door.
 Allen key dogging is a secure method of unlatching the panic exit bar.
 Although an Allen key is a common tool it is something most individuals would not have on them.
 With the alternate method of dogging, knob dogging, anyone can walk up and flip the knob and the panic bar would be unlocked.
 When the Allen key is inserted and turn the latch on the end of the panic bar is retracted and held retracted until the key is turned back again.

 This panic bar comes with an exterior cylinder for releasing the panic bar from the outside.
-There is a drop down option to receive a keyed alike cylinder for the painted version of this series.
+There is a drop-down option to receive a keyed-alike cylinder for the painted version of this series.
 Keyed alike would allow multiple panic exit bars to be opened with a single key.
 If purchased otherwise all panic exit bars will have their own key.
 The key release from the outside is just a momentary release.
-The turn of the key does not dog the door, the panic bar is spring loaded and returns to the locked state when the key is removed.
+The turn of the key does not dog the door, the panic bar is spring-loaded and returns to the locked state when the key is removed.

 Optional products associated with this bar (purchased separately):

 Door Closer.
-There are a couple of variations of door closers with a few different features however the main purpose is the same; to make sure the door stays closed.
+There are a couple of variations of door closers with a few different features.
+However, the main purpose is the same; to make sure the door stays closed.
 Because this door will always latch to the strike this is a popular addition to ensure the door stays closed and locked.

 Extended Rods.
 The rods included in the 1200UL Series Panic Exit Bar are for 7ft doors.
 These extended rods work for 8ft doors.